bigWblue/js-calculator/README.md

 + Click **←** or press Backspace to remove the last character in the expression.
 + Click **=** or press the Enter/Return key to evaluate the expression.
 + Click **C** or press the Space key to clear everything.
++ Click "**(**" or "**)**" or press the corresponding keys in the keyboard to open/close parentheses.
++ Click **x²** or press **²** in your keyboard after a number to square it.
++ Click **√** or press **q** to get the square root of a number (remember to close the parentheses).

 ## Implementation notes
 + Evaluation approach:
-  + First it checks if the operators for multiplication or division are present in the given operation, if so solve them first and return an operation with only addition and subtraction to be solved by another function.
+  + In order it checks if square roots, exponentiation to the power of 2 or parentheses are present in the given operation, if so solve them first and return an operation with only addition and subtraction to be solved by another function.
 + Current limitations:
-  + No parentheses support
-  + No exponentiation support
   + No support for trigonometric functions or logarithms
 + System and browser compatibility:
-  + Has only been tested on windows desktop using Firefox
+  + Has only been tested on Windows desktop using Firefox

 ## Ideas
 + Add a collapsible menu to show more buttons ✔
-+ Add parentheses support
++ Add parentheses support ✔
-+ Add exponentiation support
++ Add exponentiation support ✔
 + Add buttons and support for functions such a sine, cosine and tangent